 If your life wouldn’t be materially affected in any way, if rather than investing money, you set fire to it, your risk tolerance is through the roof.
 Risk tolerance is often dictated by your so-called “time horizon”.
 This may sound like something you’d hear on the bridge of the Starship Enterprise, but instead, it's just a term that means the length of time you’ll hold a particular investment.

-Savings accounts and smart saving investment accounts are two options that are typically seen as lower risk.
-They are appropriate for holding your emergency fund, rainy day money or this month rent.
-Investing is much more suited to the money you don't need in the short term, for example, your retirement savings or a fund for your child's university education.
+Savings accounts are typically seen as low risk.
+They are appropriate for holding your emergency fund, rainy day money, or this month rent.
+Investing is much more suited to money you don't need in the short term, for example your retirement savings, or a fund for your child's university education.

 Rather than zero-in on some stock you think will perform well, diversify your investments.
-This way, if one part of your investment doesn't do well — you haven't lost everything.
-Diversifying your portfolio means choosing a mixture of stocks (riskier, with more opportunity for upside), government bonds (little downside risk, but also smaller upside potential.) and real estate.
+In doing this, if one part of your investment doesn't do well you haven't lost everything.
+Brian Byrnes, an Investment Adviser at Wealthsimple explains that diversifying your portfolio means investing in many different geographies, industries, and asset classes (stocks, bonds, real property etc).

-To truly diversify your portfolio, you should also invest money across different countries.
-When the market in one country dips, your entire investment portfolio won’t fall.
 If all this portfolio diversification talk sounds like hard work — that's because it is.
-Automated investing is a good alternative for someone who wants to diversify their portfolio but doesn't want to go to the effort of buying multiple assets such as stocks, bonds and real estate by themselves.
+Automated investing is a good alternative for someone who wants to diversify their portfolio but doesn't want to go to the effort of buying multiple assets such as stocks, bonds and property by themselves.

-If you can — invest for the long term.
-Many studies demonstrate that investors who hold onto stocks for more than ten years will be rewarded with higher returns that offset short-term risks.
+If you can, invest for the long term.
+Many studies demonstrate that investors who hold onto stocks for more than 10 years will be rewarded with higher returns that offset short-term risks.
 That's not to say this trend will continue, or that risk is ever totally eliminated.
 Risk never disappears, but you might say it mellows with age.

 Regardless of how long you're investing for, diversifying your portfolio is an absolute must.
-One thing is also for sure — if you invest for a long time period you benefit from the power of compound interest.
-This is the process by which the money you make, earns interest on itself over time.
+One thing is also for sure — if you invest for a long time period you benefit from the power of compounding.
+This is the process by which the money you make earns interest on itself over time.
 The earlier you start investing, the more you benefit from compounding over time.

-It's well well worth paying a fee for a professionally-designed investment portfolio, that can be adjusted as your life changes.
+It's well worth paying a fee for a professionally designed investment portfolio that can be adjusted as your life changes.
 It's also handy to have features like automatic rebalancing — this makes sure your portfolio always contains the correct mix of assets.
 Some online investment platforms have a great combination of these services as well as low fees.